First Alert Forecast: Warm ahead of a strong cold front Friday

 FRIDAY: High temperatures will be at midnight Friday morning, likely in the low to mid 60s.
 First thing in the morning temperatures will be at their warmest, in the upper 50s.
 The speed of the front will determine how mild it will be first thing.
 A faster front means cooling quicker.

 Scattered on and off showers for the day.
-There will be plenty of breaks in the rain.
+There will be plenty of breaks in the rain and this looks to be trending on the ‘less rain’ side for the day.
 Temperatures will cool quickly for the morning.
 Plan on temperatures in the low 50s for the day.
 (Likely upper 40s for our mountain locations).
-Overall rainfall looks to be less than a 0.50″ with many likely closer to 0.25″.
+Overall rainfall looks to be less than a 0.50″ with many likely closer to 0.25″ but not everyone will pick up on rain.
+Some spots will be missed.
 Expect a pretty chilly afternoon.
+At this point the best chance of showers looks to be morning through early afternoon.

 Partially clearing out for the evening and very chilly with temperatures in the 40s.